Inflation Is Hitting Millennials the Hardest. Here’s How We All Can Fight It

 In fact, by discovering savings on your car-related expenses, you’ll have more money to put toward items that are still pricier thanks to inflation.

 And let’s face it, regardless of inflation, your current car insurance company is probably overcharging you.

 Instead of wasting your time hopping around to different insurance companies looking for a better deal, you can use a website called EverQuote to see all your options at once.
 It could save you up to $610 a year.

 13. Get Free Things From a Buy-Nothing Group

 Getting free items from a local Buy Nothing Group means you can bypass high prices at a store — and you don’t even have to offer up anything in exchange.
 These groups focus on donations rather than trading or bartering.

 Join your local Buy Nothing Group on Facebook.

 “Shrinkflation” is a term coined to describe when companies reduce the size of a product but keep the price the same — it’s companies’ way of still carving out a profit when their production costs rise.

 You can beat shrinkflation by simply paying more attention while shopping and be willing to change up your habits to become a savvy shopper.

-Nicole Dow is a former staff writer at The Penny Hoarder.
-Deputy editor Tiffany Wendeln Connors updated this post.
+Mike Brassfield is a senior writer and Nicole Dow is a former senior writer at The Penny Hoarder.